wandb/docs/docs/tutorials/monai_3d_segmentation.md

 ### 🍁 The Dataset

-The dataset that we will use for this experiment comes from http://medicaldecathlon.com/.
-We will use Multimodal multisite MRI data (FLAIR, T1w, T1gd, T2w) to segment Gliomas, necrotic/active tumour, and oedema.
+The dataset used for this experiment comes from http://medicaldecathlon.com/.
+It uses multi-modal multi-site MRI data (FLAIR, T1w, T1gd, T2w) to segment Gliomas, necrotic/active tumour, and oedema.
 The dataset consists of 750 4D volumes (484 Training + 266 Testing).

 We will use the `DecathlonDataset` to automatically download and extract the dataset.
 It inherits MONAI `CacheDataset` which enables us to set `cache_num=N` to cache `N` items for training and use the default args to cache all the items for validation, depending on your memory size.